 There’s no need to configure anything as CyberGhost’s 256-bit encryption, DNS and IPv6 leak protection, kill switch, ad-blocker, and malware-scanner are all enabled by default.
 CyberGhost logs no personally identifiable information, so your privacy is in good hands.
 While this service is very user-friendly, you can reach support 24/7 over live chat if needed.

-CyberGhost provides Windows, Android, MacOS, and iOS apps.
-It must be manually installed on Linux systems and supported network routers.
+CyberGhost provides Windows, Android, MacOS, Linux and iOS apps.
+It must be manually installed on supported network routers.

 - Fast, reliable service